jj1bdx/airspy-fmradion/README.md

 # airspy-fmradion

-* Version 20220205-0
+* Version 20220206-0
 * For MacOS (both Intel and Apple Silicon) and Linux

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for the details.

-## libusb-1.0.25 glitch on macOS
+## libusb-1.0.25 glitch

-See this issue: [libusb-1.0.25 on macOS 12.2 causes segfault when stopping the code with SIGINT or SIGTERM with Airspy HF+ Discovery](https://github.com/jj1bdx/airspy-fmradion/issues/35).
-A workaround is added on 20220205-0 and 20220205-1.
+* libusb-1.0.25 with Airspy HF+ may cause crash at the exit sequence.
+* A proper fix for this is to [fix the Airspy HF+ driver](https://github.com/airspy/airspyhf/pull/31).
+* See CHANGES.md for the details.

 ## Known issues and changes